The News & Advance: History

-The News was founded on January 15, 1866, as a morning newspaper, while The Daily Advance was founded in 1880, as an evening newspaper.
+The News was founded on January 15, 1866 by Robert Enoch Withers, as a morning newspaper, while The Daily Advance was founded in 1880, as an evening newspaper.
 In 1888, future U. S. Senator Carter Glass bought The News.
 In 1893, he bought The Daily Advance and merged its business operations with The News, with news and opinion operations remaining separate.
 The Glass family continued to publish both papers (The News, every morning; The Daily Advance, weekday afternoons) until 1979, when the papers were purchased by Worrell Newspapers Inc., which began publishing a merged edition, The News & Daily Advance, on weekends and holidays, with separate volume and edition numbers.
 In 1986, separate delivery of the News and Daily Advance was ended, replaced by a seven-day morning paper, The News & Daily Advance.
 In 1991, "Daily" was dropped from the name and the paper assumed its current title.
 In 1995, Worrell sold The News & Advance to Media General, which sold most of its newspaper division to Berkshire Hathaway in 2012.

 Sections

 Front and local

 The News & Advance covers local news of interest to Lynchburg and its surrounding counties, a combined metropolitan area of 261,593 people as of the 2020 census.
-Topics commonly covered include development in and around the city; higher education, including Liberty University, founded by Jerry Falwell, and Randolph College, which until recently, was a school for women only; nuclear technology, as the city is home to Areva and BWX Technologies; as well as subjects covered by most American newspapers, such as local crime and politics.
+Topics commonly covered include development in and around the city; higher education, including Liberty University, founded by Jerry Falwell, and Randolph College, nuclear technology, as the city is home to Areva and BWX Technologies; as well as subjects covered by most American newspapers, such as local crime and politics.